-An enterprise app store is a web or native (iOS, Android or Windows) private app catalog.
-Enterprise app stores are very similar to public app stores (e.g., the Apple App Store) but are private and can only be accessed by authorized users: employees, contracted workers or external users for example.
+An enterprise app store or a private app store is a web or native (iOS, Android or Windows) private app catalog.
+They are very similar to public app stores (e.g., the Apple App Store) but are private and can only be accessed by authorized users: employees, contracted workers or external users for example.

 Very similar to public app stores – but private – an Enterprise App Store can provide the following services: